 Borderline personality disorder (BPD) and bipolar disorder share many similar symptoms, the most evident being unstable moods and impulsive actions.
-As a result, they are quite often confused and those suffering the life-altering symptoms of one or the other are often misdiagnosed and then treated for the wrong disorder.
+As a result, they’re often confused and those suffering the life-altering symptoms of one or the other are often misdiagnosed and then treated for the wrong disorder.

 Errors in Diagnosis

-The correct diagnosis, therefore, is of the utmost importance in order to experience recovery from symptoms of BPD or Bipolar Disorder.
+The correct diagnosis, therefore, is of the utmost importance in order to experience recovery from the symptoms of borderline personality disorder or bipolar disorder.
 Yet the disorders continue to be mistaken for each other.
 However, “there may be more to this than a simple confusion,” says Randi Kreger, author of Stop Walking on Eggshells.

-Kreger pinpoints a diagnostic tool, the Mood Disorder Questionnaire (MDQ), as being a potentially faulty tool in indicating BPD rather than Bipolar Disorder.
+Kreger pinpoints a diagnostic tool, the Mood Disorder Questionnaire (MDQ), as being a potentially faulty tool in indicating BPD rather than bipolar disorder.
 This is based on the results of a study from Rhode Island Hospital in which it was discovered that when patients were screened based on the MDQ, they were four times as likely to be diagnosed with BPD than if they were diagnosed using the standards in the Diagnostic and Statistical Manual of Mental Disorders (DSM) alone.

 Even the standards in the DSM have gone under the microscope and have been accused of being too vague.
 Changes in the way patients are diagnosed were made in the DSM-5, which was released at the American Psychiatric Association Annual Meeting in San Francisco in May 2013.
 Adding to the confusion is the fact that bipolar disorder and borderline personality disorder can be co-occurring.
 People diagnosed with borderline personality disorder can also be diagnosed with bipolar disorder, and vice versa.

 Differing Mood Swings

-Marsha Linehan, University of Washington professor of psychology and pioneer of Dialectical Behavior Therapy (DBT), describes the cycling someone with BPD will experience: “You have fear going up and down, sadness going up and down, anger up and down, disgust up and down, and love up and down.”
+Marsha Linehan, University of Washington professor of psychology and pioneer of dialectical behavior therapy (DBT), describes the cycling someone with BPD will experience: “You have fear going up and down, sadness going up and down, anger up and down, disgust up and down, and love up and down.”